6.1.3 Quantum Statistics#

 Expanding in the Fock basis:

-\[ \text{Tr}(\mathrm{e}^{-\beta \hat{H}} \hat{n}) = \sum_{n=0}^{\infty} n \mathrm{e}^{-\beta n \varepsilon} = \mathrm{e}^{-\beta\varepsilon} \frac{\mathrm{d}}{\mathrm{d}(\mathrm{e}^{-\beta\varepsilon})} Z\]
+\[ \operatorname{Tr}(\mathrm{e}^{-\beta \hat{H}} \hat{n}) = \sum_{n=0}^{\infty} n \mathrm{e}^{-\beta n \varepsilon} = \mathrm{e}^{-\beta\varepsilon} \frac{\mathrm{d}}{\mathrm{d}(\mathrm{e}^{-\beta\varepsilon})} Z \]

 Taking the derivative:

-\[ \langle n \rangle = -\frac{1}{Z}\frac{\mathrm{d}Z}{\mathrm{d}\beta}\]
+\[ \langle n \rangle = -\frac{1}{Z}\frac{\mathrm{d}Z}{\mathrm{d}\beta} \]

 After computation: